PoomSmart/YTVideoOverlay/README.md

 A helper tweak to add buttons to iOS YouTube's video player overlay.

-See `Template.x.example` for example usage.
+See `Template.x.example` for code example and `control.example` for debian package control file example.